galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

 1. Run the tool `computeGCbias` from the `deepTools` package.

     - For practical reasons, select only one of the aligned BAM files, preferably an input file
+    - **Reference genome** locally cached
+    - **Using reference genome** mm10
+    - **Effective genome size** user specified
+    - **Effective genome size** 10000000
+    - **Fragment length used for the sequencing** 50
     - Why does it make more sense to check the input file?
-    - For _fragment size_, select 300.
-    - limit the operation to only one chromosome (again, this is purely to speed up the analysis)

 Does this dataset have a GC bias?

+2. Explore the tool `correctGCbias` from the `deepTools` package.

+    - What does this tool do?
+    - What is the output of this tool?
+    - What are some caveats to be aware of if using the output of this tool in downstream analyses?

+<a name="step9"/></a>
 ### Step 9: Assessing IP strength

 We will now evaluate the quality of the immuno-precipitation step in the ChIP-seq protocol

 1. Run the tool `plotFingerprint` from the `deepTools` package.

-    - Select one of the ChIP-seq samples and the matching input
+    - Select all of the aligned BAM files
+    - **Show advanced options** yes
-    - Set as fragment size 100.
+    - **Bin size in bases** 50
+    - **Skip zeros** Yes

+2. View the output image.

+    - What does this graph represent?
+    - How do input datasets differ from IP datasets?
-What do you think about the quality of the IP for this experiment?
-If you are not sure how to interpret the resulting plots, please read the information [here](http://deeptools.readthedocs.io/en/latest/content/tools/plotFingerprint.html#background)
+    - What do you think about the quality of the IP for this experiment?

+For additional informaton on how to interpret the resulting plots, read the information [here](http://deeptools.readthedocs.io/en/latest/content/tools/plotFingerprint.html#background)

+<a name="stepA"/></a>
-# OPTIONAL STEPS
+# OPTIONAL ADDITIONAL ANALYSES

-### Step 10: Generate coverage files normalized by sequencing depth
+### Generate coverage files normalized by sequencing depth

 - Run the tool `bamCoverage` to generate a signal coverage file for the ER ChIP sample normalized by sequencing depth.
 Set the fragment size to 100 and the bin size to 25.
 Normalize to 1x genomic coverage.
 The output file should be in human-readable format bedGraph.
 To speed up computation, limit the operation to chromosome 'chr11'.